Elastic band versus PlyoDyne®

 Resistance

-PlyoDyne® is able to monitor the weight in 25 g increments and therefore the data of progression, or the lack thereof, of a patient can be identified quickly and unambiguously.
+PlyoDyne® is able to monitor the weight in 25 g increments, and therefore, the progression data, or the lack thereof, of a patient can be identified quickly and unambiguously.

 Precision

-In contrast, PlyoDyne® allows for a high degree of controlled and reproducible motion accuracy.
+In contrast, PlyoDyne® allows for a high degree of controlled and reproducible accurate motion.

 Clinical trials

-The results of clinical trials with PlyoDyne® to, for example, 100 patients who perform a rehabilitation program will yield reproducible results.
+The results of clinical trials with PlyoDyne® on, for example, 100 patients who perform a rehabilitation program will yield reproducible results.
 In other words, the resulting data will be consistent and valid.

-In a similar group of 100 patients using elastic bands, movements and load levels may be completely different, resulting in inconsistent research data and which would have virtually no validity.
+In a similar group of 100 patients using Elastic bands, movements and load levels may be completely different, resulting in inconsistent research data which would have virtually no validity.